dafenner/CrowdQCplus/README.md

 # CrowdQC+

 This R package performs a quality control (QC) and filters suspicious data from citizen weather stations (CWS).
 It is based on the package <a href="http://dx.doi.org/10.14279/depositonce-6740.3">'CrowdQC'</a> but offers several additions, improvements, and bug fixes.
 Both packages were originally designed for and tested with air-temperature data but should also work with other near-normally distributed data.
 It is not designed for precipitation data.

+CrowdQC+ is a statistically-based QC that identifies individual possibly faulty observations by comparing them to a large crowd of other observations.
+It does not need reference meteorological observations to be applied.
+The main idea of CrowdQC+ is that there is trustworthy information in the crowd, which can be used to check and remove individual values during the QC.
+Yet, there is no guarantee that all faulty observations are filtered by the QC.

 A detailed description of the functionalities and an evaluation of the performance of the QC can be found in this open-access journal article: CrowdQC+ – A quality-control for crowdsourced air-temperature observations enabling world-wide urban climate applications.
-Frontiers in Environmental Science.
+Frontiers in Environmental Science.<br>
+It is recommended that you read the article before you start working with CrowdQC+ to understand its capabilities and limitations.

 ## Dependencies
 CrowdQC+ requires an R version >= 3.5.0 to work.